 APEC Non-Binding Investment Principles (NBIP)

 The APEC Non-Binding Investment Principles (NBIP) demonstrates APEC’s commitment to promoting investment and addressing challenges posed by a rapidly evolving business environment.
 The NBIP, originally endorsed in 1994, were successfully revised in 2011.

-The "Strategy for Investment" was approved at the third Senior Officials Meeting in September 2010.
-The Strategy aims for more investment flows within and throughout the APEC region and is implemented under three categories that serves as its pillars.
-These three pillars are: Advanced Principles and Practices; Facilitation; and Promotion.
-Some of the activities under this Strategy include analytical studies on investment practices, IFAP follow-up, Public-Private Dialogues on investment, capacity building and information sharing, as well as cooperation with other international organizations.
+The APEC Strategy for Investment (Appendix 7) aims to promote increased investment flows throughout the APEC region.
+The Strategy is implemented under three main pillars: (1) Advanced Principles and Practices; (2) Facilitation; and (3) Promotion.
+Some of the activities under this Strategy include analytical studies on investment practices, Investment Facilitation Action Plan (IFAP) follow-up, public-private dialogues on investment, capacity building and information sharing, as well as cooperation with other international organizations.